deeuu/listen/README.md

 # Listen

+__This project is currently in a state of heavy development and is not yet intended for deployment__

 - Listen uses [Jekyll](https://jekyllrb.com/) to generate a (mobile-friendly) static website that can be served locally or online using [GitHub pages](https://pages.github.com/)

 - The theme includes different interfaces for conducting listening tests, via the [Web-Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
-At present, interfaces are limited to a soundboard and a [MUSHRA](https://en.wikipedia.org/wiki/MUSHRA)-inspired slider interface
+At present, interfaces are limited to a soundboard and a [MUSHRA](https://en.wikipedia.org/wiki/MUSHRA)-inspired slider interface.
+Expected additions include:

+    - MUSHRA with vertical sliders
+    - N-Alternative Forced Choice
+    - Method-of-Adjustment
+    - AB Test
+    - Likert Scale

 - For online tests, [Staticman](https://github.com/eduardoboucas/staticman) is used to process results (submitted by participants) as data files and uploaded to your GitHub repository